Connect with others who understand.

 International Staging System

+The ISS multiple myeloma criteria rely on measuring the levels of certain markers, such as a protein called beta-2 microglobulin, in the blood.
 According to the ISS, people with stage 3 myeloma have beta-2 microglobulin levels greater than 5.5 milligrams per liter of serum.
-The serum albumin is not a part of stage 3 staging.
+Serum is the watery component left over after blood forms a clot.

 Revised International Staging System